Teethers: A Primer

 We tested 5 of the top-rated items from Amazon, and ultimately landed on this model because of the nicer fabric, faster drying time, and superior absorption of liquids.
-The Akeelah Baby Bandana Bibs are reasonably priced (a four pack is between $15 and $18).
+The Baby Bandana Drool Bibs are reasonably priced (an eight pack is between $20 and $25).
 The bibs wash well, being composed of organic cotton and fleece, and dried faster (even on a low setting) than the competition.
 Three snap enclosures ensure a tight fit too, so there’s no need to worry about your baby soaking their shirt!
 When the bibs are fully saturated, or you’re ready for a new one, just toss it in the washing machine and grab a new one.

 The FDA says that, “On average, children get one new tooth every month from six months of age to about age three [years], for a total of 20 “baby teeth.”
 As your child gets closer to that first tooth, the area of the gums around the eruption site will become tender, which can cause enough pain to wake a sleeping baby from their nap.
 The American Academy of Pediatrics recommends skipping topical creams or gels, as these are quickly washed away by drool.
 The FDA, too, has warned against using such gels due to the potential for a condition called methemoglobinemia, wherein oxygen flow in the bloodstream can be decreased.
 While very rare, the condition is most harmful to children under the age of two, so we recommend taking the professional’s advice here.